ThomasWalter/drug_screen/notebook/notebook.rst

 on the cluster: the system has been updated, and at the moment cellcognition does not run because of several dependencies.
 I re-compiled qt and PyQt.
-At the moment I am blocked by lxml (for which i will need the assistance of IT).
+At the moment I am blocked by lxml (for which I need the assistance of IT).